 Dystonia of the neck

 Another type of focal dystonia is torticollis, which is spasm of the neck muscles.
-The symptoms of neck dystonia vary but may include the feeling that the neck/head is being pulled to one side, backwards or forwards, or difficulty turning the neck/head one way.
+It is also called cervical dystonia.
+The symptoms vary but may include the feeling that the neck/head is being pulled to one side, backwards or forwards, or difficulty turning the neck/head one way.
+There may also be an associated tremor of the head.

 Dystonia of the voice muscles